 There is a complete range of indoor air quality products to help your family breathe easier with cleaner, healthier indoor air.

 - Whole Home Ventilators: A Recovery Ventilator removes stale air and replaces it with fresh air that circulates continuously throughout the home.
 We offer recovery ventilator products made by York and General Aire.
 A ventilator works with your existing HVAC system to supply the fresh air throughout your home.
 There are two different types of whole home ventilators – one for circulating warm air and one for cool air.

 - Electric Air Cleaners: An electric air cleaner is ideal for homeowners who may be sensitive to airborne virus, bacteria, or mold particles.
 The electric charge causes airborne particles to be drawn to metal plates.
 This can be effective at removing allergens, mold, and even dust particles from the air inside your home.

-- Media Air Cleaners: A media air cleaner traps bacteria and spores in a filter while providing for removal of virus-sized particles.
+- Media Air Cleaners: A media air cleaner traps bacteria and spores in a filter while providing for the removal of virus-sized particles.
 You can easily see how much pollution your home has as you change the filters on a regular basis.
 We offer media air cleaners from trusted brands such as York and Honeywell.

 - Ultraviolet Air Cleaners: UV light is a very low-maintenance system that can be very effective at eliminating mold and bacteria.